In Pursuit of Oz: The Spirits of Melbourne

 The Voyager Theatre is a clever, perhaps even ingenious, device.
 Positioned at the very beginning of the Skydeck experience, it quietly prepares visitors for what awaits them above.
 Having first introduced us Melbourne as a dream, it now left us ready to encounter the real thing.

 The elevator’s ascent to the eighty-eighth floor was swift and effortless.
 Moments later, the doors slid open and we stepped into a spectacle that stopped us in our tracks.
 Beyond the glass walls that encircled the floor sprawled a city stitched together with lights.
-Endless structures, tall and small, lay exposed beneath us.
+Endless structures, from lofty spires to low-slung rooftops, lay exposed beneath us.
 As far as the eye could travel, neon signs flickered, illuminated facades glowed, and the high-rises watched with a thousand waking eyes.

 The Yarra marked its presence not through size but through grace, carving elegant curves through the metropolis and drawing bridges across its path like strokes of a pen.
 From this height, Melbourne transcended its livery of modern towers, heritage buildings, leaping bridges, gliding streets and tramways, and became a single vast presence of astonishing beauty.
 It was as much a singular being as the clouds in the sky or the night.